Puff Models

 : maximum downwind distance, meters, this defines the problem domain

-The SLAB horizontal jet model is derived from the SLAB software package developed by Donald L. Ermak at Lawrence Livermore National Laboratory.
+The SLAB jet model is derived from the SLAB software package developed by Donald L. Ermak at Lawrence Livermore National Laboratory.
 The model numerically integrates a set of conservation equations for the given domain, automatically transitioning from a steady-state plume model to a transient-state puff model as the release terminates.
 The result is a set of cloud parameters that are interpolated as a function of downwind distance and time to calculate the final concentration.

 The SLAB model uses it's own built in models for atmospheric parameters, such as windspeed and dispersion.